markkohdev/spotify-api-starter/README.md

 ./setup.sh
 source ~/.bashrc
 ```
+_Note: If you approve, the setup script will add a line to your bashrc (your shell startup commands) which will
+automatically activate your virtual enviroment when you `cd` into this directory, setting your enviroment variables and
+using your isolated python environment._

-Go to https://developer.spotify.com/my-applications and create a new Application.
+Next, go to https://developer.spotify.com/my-applications and create a new Application.
-For the Redirect URI, add `http://localhost/callback` (and don't forget to click "Save)
+For the Redirect URI, add `http://localhost/` (and don't forget to click "Save)

 From that page, copy your ClientId and your ClientSecret and put them into a file called
 `credentials.json` in the root of this repo that looks like this: